PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 In production, we should absolutely use HTTPS and send secure session cookies, in development it's more convenient to use HTTP (which means we can't use secure cookies).

 So we assume a production environment that applies SSL encryption to connections at a load balancer or reverse proxy layer, but our web server serves content to the load balancer (or reverse proxy) via HTTP.
 To make this work we set the Express `trust proxy` setting to `1`.
-Which means trust exactly one proxy IP to deliver unencrypted content to.
+Which means trust exactly one proxy IP to deliver unencrypted content *as if* it was encrypted when that proxy adds an `X-Forwarded-Proto` header with the value of `HTTPS` to the request.
+When this is the case, `express-session` will set the `Secure` attribute on the session cookie, even though it's technically served over HTTP to the proxy layer.

 The `trust proxy` setting can also (preferably) be set to a whitelist array of accepted proxy IP addresses to trust (or for more complex setups, a predicate function which checks the IP for validitiy).
 We only do this in production, based on the value of the `dev` constant (which is set based on the `NODE_ENV` environment variable).
 We also use the `dev` constant to determine whether a session cookie